webcyou-org/replacer/README.md

 | isDeviceType   | 'sp', 'tab', 'pc'          | string         | boolean | Verify MediaQueryList matches.         |
 | isQuery        | media query                | string         | boolean | Verify MediaQueryList matches.         |

+## Message

+This is a library that replaces images based on Media Query breakpoints, but I don't think this kind of image replacement is good for responsive design.
+Please use this library when you have no choice but to use it.
 ## Creators

 **Daisuke Takayama**